How to Easily Perform Piecewise Regression in R: A Step-by-Step Guide

 6 6 10

-#create scatterplot of x vs. y
+# Create scatterplot of x vs. y

 plot(df$x, df$y, pch=16, col='steelblue')

-Step 3: Fit the Piecewise Regression Model
+Step 3: Fitting the Initial Linear Model

-#fit simple linear regression model
+# Fit simple linear regression model (required precursor for segmented analysis)

 fit <- lm(y ~ x, data=df)